-CFA Institute is looking forward to the next steps on its proposed ESG disclosure standard for investment products following strong support of the organisation’s thinking on critical points, according to its lead on the project has said.
+CFA Institute is looking forward to the next steps on its proposed ESG disclosure standard for investment products following strong support of the organisation’s thinking on critical points, according to its lead on the project.

 The standard is intended to help investors better understand and compare investment products with ESG-related features – not to be confused with a labelling initiative or with a disclosure standard for ESG investment products.